Why ‘Red Flag Laws’ Are Gaining Bipartisan Support After Parkland

 Advocates for GVROs have been mostly clustered on the left, but there is nothing inherently leftist about the concept.
 After all, the GVRO is consistent with and recognizes both the inherent right of self-defense and the inherent right of due process.
 It is not collective punishment.
 It is precisely targeted.

-Both former Florida Governor Jeb Bush and Senator Marco Rubio included French’s article in tweets endorsing red flag laws.
+Both former Florida governor Jeb Bush and Senator Marco Rubio included French’s article in tweets endorsing red flag laws.

-Gun control advocates say the gun lobby has put up less of a fight over red flag laws than other gun restrictions, though they have spoken out against them.
+Gun control advocates say the gun lobby has put up less of a fight over red flag laws than other gun restrictions, though it has spoken out against them.

 While red flag laws would only be a small step toward curtailing gun violence in the U.S., advocates say they see signs that it’s the type of “common-sense gun law” that could actually garner significant bipartisan support.